Dr Chloé Locatelli

 Biography

-Chloé Locatelli completed her PhD at King’s College London in 2023, researching digital constructions of femininity across media formats.
-She has taught and lectured across the Digital Humanities and Culture, Media and Creative Industries department, as well as at University of Westminster, and University of Tokyo, Japan.
-Prior to this, she completed her Gender Studies Masters at the University of Granada, Spain and University of Bologna, Italy with the Erasmus Mundus programme.
+Dr Chloé Locatelli completed her PhD at King’s College London Digital Humanities department in 2023.
+Her research explores the intersections of sex work and digital constructions of femininity in heterosexual men's sextech.
+She is interested in sextech, ‘sex robots’, affinity with digital characters and other places where sex, intimacy and digital technologies meet.
+Her doctoral research was enriched by fieldwork in Tokyo and partnership with the University of Tokyo's Interfaculty Initiative in Information Studies, funded by the Sasakawa Foundation.
+She has taught and lectured across the Digital Humanities and Culture, Media and Creative Industries department at King's as well as at University of Westminster.
+Prior to her PhD, she completed her Gender Studies Masters at the University of Granada, Spain and University of Bologna, Italy.

 Research